bdionne/bitstore/Readme.md

 Notice the command use relative paths to pick up files from the bitstore project.
 The -sname option is not required but it useful when using debug tools such as Distel in emacs.

-### Opinion
+### Opinions

 We think this provides an excellent foundation for ontology development.
 Couchdb's schema-less design coupled with replication and the simplicity of the REST/JSON api will provide an architecturally simple, flexible, and scalable approach to building environments for multiple collaborators to develop ontologies.
-Having struggled with the enormous impedance mismatch between description logics and relational database, the NoSQL movement could not have come sooner.
+Having struggled with the enormous impedance mismatch between description logics and relational database, the NoSQL movement could not have come sooner (though I have to say the general tone of the discussion on the net around NoSQL versus SQL has a very bad signal to noise ratio).
 Reasoning over graphs is just not something relational dbs were built for.

 Moreover, trying to use a DL as the center and primary focus of a system has led to many bent screws over the years.
 CouchDB, together with CouchApps provides a very flexible and robust platform that will enable collaborators to incorporate various workflows and curation processes while keeping them separate from the DL aspects of the terminologies.
 Adding slots to documents to maintain history or evolution of terms, provenance, etc., requires no change to schemas as there are none.
 Additionally one can easily support multiple world views of the same set of documents by using multiple triple stores that refer to the same couchdb database.
 This could help solve the problem of having an epidemiologist and an anatomist both modelling the same terminology with somewhat different ideas as to upper structure and relations of importance.